Φ29 DNA polymerase

 Φ29 DNA polymerase is an enzyme from the bacteriophage Φ29.
 It is being increasingly used in molecular biology for multiple displacement DNA amplification procedures, and has a number of features that make it particularly suitable for this application.
-It was discovered and characterised by Spanish scientists Luis Blanco and Margarita Salas.
+It was discovered and characterized by Spanish scientists Luis Blanco and Margarita Salas.

 Φ29 DNA replication

 Φ29 is a bacteriophage of Bacillus subtilis with a sequenced, linear, 19,285 base pair DNA genome.
 Each 5' end is covalently linked to a terminal protein, which is essential in the replication process by acting as a primer for the viral DNA polymerase.

 A symmetrical mode of replication has been suggested, whereby protein-primed initiation occurs non-simultaneously from either end of the chromosome; this involves two replication origins and two distinct polymerase monomers.
 Synthesis is continual and involves a strand displacement mechanism.
 This was demonstrated by the ability of the enzyme to continue to copy the singly primed circular genome of the M13 phage more than tenfold in a single strand (over 70kb in a single strand).

 In vitro experiments have shown that Φ29 replication can proceed to completion with the sole phage protein requirements of the polymerase and the terminal protein.

 The polymerase catalyses the formation of the initiation complex between the terminal protein and the chromosome ends at an adenine residue.
 From here, continual synthesis can occur.